DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_30n30p_multielement.md

 mpirun -np 4 python runScript.py 2>&1 | tee logOpt.txt
 </pre>

 The case ran for 50 steps.
-The initial lift coefficient is 3.416 and the optimized lift coefficient is 3.5xx with an increase of **xxx%**.
+The initial lift coefficient is 3.416 and the optimized lift coefficient is 3.515 with an increase of **2.9%**.

+NOTE: By default, this case uses the Jacobian free option in daOptions: "adjJacobianOption": "JacobianFree".
+This means that you need to compile the AD version of OpenFOAM and DAFoam (see [here](https://dafoam.github.io/mydoc_installation_source.html#compile-dafoam-with-automatic-differentiation-optional)).
+If you use the Docker image, they have been compiled so no additional action is needed.
+If you haven't compiled the AD version, set this: "adjJacobianOption": "JacobianFD".

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/30N30P_movie.gif" width="640" />